Board of Trustees

 |VICE PRESIDENT, HUMAN RESOURCES

 |310-660-3593, ext.
 3807

 Mission and Vision

 El Camino College makes a positive difference in people’s lives.
-We provide excellent comprehensive educational programs and services that promote student learning and success in collaboration with our diverse communities.
+We provide innovative and excellent comprehensive educational programs and services that promote student learning, equity, and success in collaboration with our diverse communities.